-Boxing is at the heart of our work with young people and provides several significant benefits that enable us to transform young lives.
+Boxing is at the heart of our work with young people, and its unique qualities enable us to transform young lives.

 Every day we see how boxing can transform young lives.
 Our vision is for young people in deprived communities across the UK to be able to benefit from the power of boxing.

 Our sessions are fun but they are also physically demanding.
 They increase young people’s levels of physical activity and address health issues such as obesity.
 Our physical activities change young people’s brain chemistry, leading to good mental health and wellbeing.
 Exercise releases ‘feel-good’ chemicals serotonin, endorphins and dopamine, creating happier moods and reducing the risk of depression.

 The sport also reduces anxiety through improved regulation of cortisol, the stress hormone.
 Finally, boxing can manage anger issues by providing a physical release in a safe, controlled environment.

 We use boxing to improve young people’s self-esteem and self-confidence, the building blocks for making changes to how they think and behave.
 As fitness and boxing skills increase, young people feel better about themselves and their abilities.
 More often than not, young people start their programme with their head down and finish it standing tall.